tuhiproject/tuhi/DBusInterface.md

       StopLive().
 Otherwise, the argument is a negative errno indicating the type of error.

-      If the errno is -EAGAIN, the daemon has already enabled live mode on device on behalf of another client.
+      If the errno is -EBUSY, the daemon has already enabled live mode on device on behalf of another client.
 In this case, this client should wait for the Live property to change and StartLive() once the property is set to False.